 Like any other organisation we work with, the ABC partnership supports bespoke media created specifically for public spaces.
 In other words, we don’t intend to run ABC TV ads.
 Instead, we are working with the ABC to explore how to produce and deliver content in ways that integrate digital and physical spaces in innovative ways — allowing for new ways to connect with audiences in hyper local settings.

 In 2020 the City of Parramatta also became a key anchor partner, hosting our launch in Parramatta Square in October 2020.
 These partnerships have been critical to our engagement with Greater Western Sydney communities, surfacing diverse stories, archives, personal insights, creative media and even local moods.
 Our Parramatta launch project has seen over one hundred contributions and content assets created by diverse communities and creatives, demonstrating to us how exciting it is for many to have the opportunity to exhibit and showcase work outdoors, in public spaces.
 Cultural organisations like FORM Dance, Story Factory and Curious Works have also come on board, connecting us to emerging writers, dancers and creative cultures from across Western Sydney.

 We're looking forward to new creative projects, collaborations and connections in 2021.
 If you'd like to know how you might work with us to establish a STORYBOX initiative in your city or precinct, get in touch.
-It's an important time to being try things differently in our outdoor, public spaces.
+It's an important time to try things differently in our shared public spaces.